Historic classicism meets modern minimalist furniture - The creation of elegant restraint

 2. Less is more

-Regardless of how much space is available, always pay attention to a small number of furniture.
+Regardless of how much space is available, always focus on a small number of minimalist furniture.
 Start with a statement piece, such as a bespoke sofa or coffee table, and design your living room around the object.
 This will prevent the room from being filled with unnecessary furniture.

 3. Try out a room divider

 Room walls or panels can optically create essential “living zones” in an open space.
 In doing so, you can design an inviting and cozy living room that does not compromise on minimalist aesthetics.

 In my opinion, light is a very important decorative element to create an atmospheric ambience as different light sources create diverse atmospheric room climates.
 Variation is essential, for example through lamps, wall lights or built-in lighting in furniture.

 Sometimes this aspect is neglected as we focus on more eye-catching decorative accents.We therefore love to hide lighting in our projects because they give rooms a “glow effect” which does not unsettle our minimalist design but makes it look even gentler instead.

 Interior design trends for 2020

 A real industrial and cultural movement towards simplicity is observable already.
 Luxury is increasingly leaning into a Wabi-Sabi orientation: A return to more appreciation and care, as well as less consumption and the preference of local and natural sources of supply and materials.

 The step towards simplicity and natural minimalism as well as minimalist furniture is a reflection of our new zeitgeist.